status-im/status-teller-network/embarkConfig/README_upgradeToV2.md

 ### For upgrading on rinkeby:

-After running embark run to deploy the missing contract, execute the following in the embark console
+After running `embark reset` and `embark run testnet` to deploy the missing contract, execute the following in the embark console

 ```js
 OfferStore.options.address = OfferStoreProxy.options.address;